What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 • cineole, etc.

-The main components of the oil are iceol and palyustrol - tricyclic sesquiterpene alcohols.
-The largest amount of ice cream in essential oil is found in the leaves of the first year.
-The composition of the essential oil is variable and depends on the geographical latitude of plant growth.
+The main components of the oil are ledol and palustrol - tricyclic sesquiterpene alcohols.
+Largest quantity Iceol in essential oil is found in the leaves of the first year.
+The composition of essential oil is not constant and depends on geographical latitude plant growth.

 In addition to essential oil, wild rosemary shoots contain